Unique Classification

 Datarock’s Unique Classification model relies on classes being predicted using visually identifiable RGB features some of which are too subtle to predict from a photo, in particular if resolution is poor.

 Tiles which fall at the end of the rows may only contain a fraction of rock and thus can cause confusion for the model.
-To minimise any model confusion, these examples are generally trained as an “Other” class along with tiles that contain solely core block or empty tray.
+To minimise any model confusion, these examples are generally trained as an “Other” class along with tiles that contain solely a core block or empty tray.

 If new imagery or classification class is introduced to the model, the performance may decline as these examples were not trained during onboarding.